Architectural & Design Patterns Catalog¶

 Pattern: Operations can be safely retried without side effects.

-Implementation (from orders.service.ts):
+Implementation (from apps/order-service/src/orders/orders.service.ts):

 async createFromShopify(input: CreateOrderInput): Promise<Order> {